+The popularity of this method arises because it can be conducted semi-anonymously amongst respondents who are geographically dispersed.
+For example, Synnott and McKie's 1997 study covered 13 nations in Asia-Pacific and van Ruler et al (2004) included between 22 and 25 European countries.
+A Delphi study typically has two or three rounds of contact with the experts in which comments are first elicited, then summarised and returned for further discussion.
 Until recently, most Delphi studies have been conducted by post or some other paper-based method (Kendall, 1996) and, latterly, by email.
 The use of email or internet-based methods has speeded up the process.
 Boynton (2006) reports use of the internet-based Survey Monkey software for a Delphi study on ethical decision making in public relations had shortened the distribution and response times.
-However, her 36 per cent response rate from an expert panel was no better (and possibly worse) than the previously conventional mail or paper-based methodology.
-For example, Synnott and McKie (1997) had a response of 48 per cent to their initial approach to panels, as did White and Blamphin (1994), van Ruler et al. (2004) using email as their communication tool, however, had a higher initial response rate of 84 per cent although this had dropped to 62 per cent in the final round.
+However, her 36% response rate from an expert panel was no better (and possibly worse) than the previously conventional mail or paper-based methodology.
+For example, Synnott and McKie (1997) had a response of 48% to their initial approach to panels, as did White and Blamphin (1994). van Ruler et al. (2004) using email as their communication tool, however, had a higher initial response rate of 84% although this had dropped to 62% in the final round.
 It appears that the selection of the panel and the initial approach may play an important role in gaining and maintaining high levels of continuing participation.
-Response rates to questionnaires are frequently very low and researchers often have to send out reminder letters or emails to panellists (Keeney et al., 2006).
-To enhance responses, researchers need to consider whether those who are being selected as "experts" will be prepared to engage in a study that may take much more time and effort than quantitative surveys do.